Carrooi/Node-Simq/README.md

 ## Changelog list

 * 3.8.0
-	+ Typos in readme
+	+ Many typos in readme
+	+ Files are compiled with [source-compiler](https://npmjs.org/package/source-compiler)
-	+ Added nodeModules section into packages configuration
+	+ Added other tests
+	+ Optimizations
+	+ Some bugs in building application

 * 3.7.3
-	+ Typos in readme (compatility mode)
+	+ Typos in readme (compatibility mode)

 * 3.7.2
 	+ Typos in readme

 * 3.7.1
-	+ Added informations about compatibility with node
+	+ Added information about compatibility with node
 	+ Exposed require.resolve function
 	+ Exposed require.cache object